emacsorphanage/sourcemap/README.md

 #### `(sourcemap-goto-corresponding-point properties)`

-Go to corres
+Go to corresponding point.

 This is useful for compiling command of `coffee-mode`.
-You can use this for moving point in compiled Javascript file which currespoinding to cursor point in CoffeeScript.
+You can use this for moving point in compiled JavaScript file which corresponding to cursor point in CoffeeScript.
 If you want to use this feature, add following configuration.

 ```lisp